Robbs09/CPE106L_Project-Group-1/README.md

 # ParrotEdge
-"ParrotEdge" is learning management system (LMS) designed to adapt to the ever-growing technological world.
-Education has been more so been more virtual and more schools are adapting to this type of learning environment.
-Its user-friendly interface allows quick learning anywhere.
-Students can access and submit their assignments and be able to easily interact with their fellow classmates and educators with just a click on a button.
-Experience free and quality learning with ParrotEdge!
+"ParrotEdge" is a prototype learning management system (LMS) website designed and inspired by Anthology’s Blackboard Learn for virtual education.
+It includes basic features such as user interface, course management, content management, progress tracking, and security and privacy for both student and faculty users.
+It is a user-friendly LMS that creates an efficient virtual education environment providing learning materials, activity interactions, and grading progress reports.

 # How to Run
 1. Download all the files.